openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 As it is essential that maintainers are discoverable and reachable, the person or group responsible for maintaining a component should be listed in the repository.
-Per :doc:`the backstage ADR
-<oep-0055/decisions/0001-use-backstage-to-support-maintainers>` we will use a
-``catalog-info.yaml`` file to capture the GitHub username or team name of each repository maintainer.
+Per :ref:`the backstage ADR <Use Backstage>`, we will use a ``catalog-info.yaml`` file to capture the GitHub username or team name of each repository maintainer.